dnulnets/authz/README.md

 It runs as a stateless pod (Deployment) and can be run in multiple instances to achieve performance and robustness.
 But of course adds response time to the protected resource.

 ### Versions
-The following versions are the one used for development and testing, it might work perfectly fine with other versions as well but it has not been tested.
+The following versions are used for development and testing, it might work perfectly fine with other versions as well but it has not been tested.
 * Keycloak 21.1.1
 * Istio 1.17.2
 * Quarkus 3.2.0